 2. Market Approach

-This approach determines the value of a business by considering the market prices of similar assets or businesses that have been recently sold or are in the process of selling.
+This approach determines the value of a business by considering the market prices of similar assets or sold businesses or are in the process of selling.
 It also considers the value of your business based on geographical location and area.
 It is especially helpful if you are interested in determining what particular asset, or business, should be purchased or sold for within your local market.

-Publicly available data regarding company comparables and transactions tend to be utilized for this method.
-Adjustments should be made for different quantities, qualities, or sizes when comparing assets.
+One usually utilized publicly available data regarding company comparables and transactions for this method.
+One should also make adjustments for different quantities, qualities, or sizes when comparing assets.

 3. Price-To-Earnings Ratio (P/E)